IVRPowers/blog/content/post/technologies/what-is-split-forward.md

 ##	What ACD/PBX can be connected?

-You can connect any kind of SIP compliant PBX or ACD (Automatic Call Distribution) solution like and not limited to:
+You can connect following most SIP compliant CTI, PBX or ACD (Automatic Call Distribution) and not limited to:

 * Altitude Software
 * Enghouse / Presence
+* Genesys Cloud
-* Genesys PureCloud
+* Genesys Connect
 * Genesys Engage
 * Motion XCally
 * Cisco CM